Martis Valley Tax Information

 In Placer County, the District receives an average of 11.0814% of the 1% of assessed value.
 Based upon this, it is estimated that the District would have been receiving an additional $2,119,155 in AV from the No Pay TRAs.
 Currently the burden to support fire and emergency medical services in the Martis Valley rests on all of the other paying Tax rate areas.
 Exhibit A details the District’s share of the 1% AV by TRAs within the District boundaries.

 Some of the “No Pay” Tax Rate Areas have been mitigated through special taxes over the years.
-One example is earlier this year, the Fire District, in cooperation with property owners in Sugar Bowl, implemented a special tax for $358 per year on existing and future development to offset the eliminated property taxes and support fire and emergency medical services in their area.
+One example is, the Fire District, in cooperation with property owners in Sugar Bowl, implemented a special tax for $358 per year on existing and future development to offset the eliminated property taxes and support fire and emergency medical services in their area.

-Property Owner, Registered Voter, and Precinct Data in the No Pay TRAs:
+Approximate number of Property Owners, Registered Voters, and Precinct Data in the No Pay TRAs as of 2017: